 BOOST (Broadening Options and Opportunities for Students Today)

 The Broadening Options and Opportunities for Students Today (BOOST) Program provides scholarships for students who are eligible for the free or reduced–price lunch program to attend eligible nonpublic schools.The BOOST program was established in March 2016 by the Maryland General Assembly.
-Stay tuned here for updates regarding the 2021 period for the BOOST Program.
+The online BOOST application deadline for the 2021-2022 school year has been officially extended to match with the current tax deadline of May 17, 2021.
+Please note that there has been a 40% increase in the program (from $7.5 million to $10 million.)

 The Knott Scholarship Funds award four-year, full-tuition scholarships to attend a Catholic parish elementary school (Grades 5-8) or a Catholic high school within the geographic area of the Archdiocese of Baltimore.
 These scholarships are awarded to Catholic students who excel in academics.
 To apply, the student must be in grade 4 or grade 8, and must live in Baltimore City, Anne Arundel, Baltimore, Carroll, Frederick, Harford, or Howard County.
 All application materials are due by March 26, 2021.

 Established to provide scholarships to students attending Catholic schools at all levels, as well as to provide grants to Catholic institutions and organizations which are helping those in need who require temporary financial assistance to support themselves and their families.
 Applications must be postmarked by April 30.
 Individual awards are made annually around June 1.
 Awardees are posted on the Foundation's website and confirmation letters are mailed at the same time.